The Castle Practice

 AND WILL RE-OPEN AT 8:30 AM ON

-If you require URGENT MEDICAL CARE
+IF YOU REQUIRE URGENT MEDICAL CARE

-please call DALRIADA URGENT CARE
+PLEASE CONTACT DALRIADA URGENT CARE ON

 028 2566 3500

-The Partners Castle Practice
+Castle Practice

 AND WILL RE-OPEN AT 8:30 AM ON

-please call 028 9331 5804
+PLEASE DIAL 028 9331 5804